Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 If you don’t care about rules, hate spending money unnecessarily and don’t think you’ll drive in any of the permanent zones because your travel is flexible, you will most likely decide you won’t bother getting the sticker.

-Note: There are some sites on the internet that say you can only drive in France if you have a sticker, At this stage, this is incorrect.
-While you need a sticker to drive in low-emission zones, it is still possible to drive in areas of France that have not been zoned this way.
+Note: There are some websites on the internet that say you can only drive in France if you have a sticker; at this stage, this is incorrect.
+While you need a sticker to drive in permanent low-emission zones during the designated times in each area, it is still possible to drive in areas of France that have not been zoned this way.

-If you are hiring a vehicle, the hiring company will have already applied for the sticker.
+If you hire a vehicle, the hiring company may have already applied for the sticker.
 Just double-check and make sure you can find it on the windscreen.
+Better still, inquire when you book.

 Zones: the facts

-This may change, and more permanent m-ZFEs will likely be introduced in the coming years, but this is the bottom line for now.
+This may change, and more permanent m-ZFEs will be introduced in the coming years, but for now, this is the reality.

-• YES – you need a Crit’Air sticker to travel only in the current 11 m-ZFE permanent zones and only during times of restriction.
+- YES – you need a Crit’Air sticker to travel only in the current 11 m-ZFE permanent zones and only during times of restriction.
 Note this will be different for each of the 11 zones, and some zones might have different restrictions in different parts of the overall zone e.g. Paris and Greater Paris.
+So it is still entirely possible to drive in these areas outside their mandated times.
+It just means you need to be well aware of the requirements if you are driving without one.

 Where are the low-emission zones?

 Following three further zone additions in September 2022, there are now 11 permanent low-emission zones.
-These are the only permanent zones active in France, and they do not operate 24 hours a day, seven days a week.
+While there are more coming online from 2024 onwards, for now, these are the only permanent zones active in France, and they do not operate 24 hours a day, seven days a week.

 Individual local government areas are responsible for determining their zones and what categories of vehicles are allowed to enter them, and when.
 Road signs noting that you are about to enter a restricted zone are placed at city limits or the edge of the restricted zone.
 The signs will state the applicable times and vehicle types.